eabalestra/specvalid-artifact/README.md

   ./experiments/run-testgen.sh -m "L_DeepSeekR1Llama70_Q4" -p "General_V1" -o output/paper-results
 ```

 Results are written to `./output/paper-results/` on the host.
-Each subject directory contains the generated tests and the Daikon-inferred invariants.
+Each subject directory contains the specs that survived LLM-generated counterexample filtering — i.e., the SpecFuzzer-inferred postconditions for which no counterexample could be generated.

 ---